minhchill/TwoNotTouch_SE2023/README.md

 - Same star-placing pattern for 3-grid region, 3x2 L shape (1 unknown), 3x3 rectangle (2 unknown), T shape, Z-ish,
 - Eliminate spots that cannot have a star (3-grid column, potential adjacent/tangent to star zone, a spot that would not permit 2 stars at once)

-USER STORIES:
+USER STORIES: (Violation of criteria for winning)
 1. User supplies a blank grid
    - Return error message if the grid does not follow layout rules

-   - Print out the solution
-2. User supplies a solved puzzle
+2. User supplies a correctly solved puzzle file
+   - Return "You solved it!" for correct solution

+3. User supplies an incorrect solution
    - Return "The solution is incorrect" and point out where for incorrect solution

+4. User supplies a blank grid that matches layout requirement
-   - Return "You solved it!" for correct solution
+   - Print out the correct solution

 Player stories (Based on the mobile game):
 - Start a new game